On Galois inertial types of elliptic curves over $\mathbb{Q}_\ell$: Background on elliptic curves

 \end{enumalph} \end{lemma}

-\begin{proof} The hypothesis that $e(E\,|\,\Q_\ell)=2$ means that there exists a ramified quadratic extension $\Q_\ell(\sqrt{d}) \supseteq \Q_\ell$ such that the quadratic twist $E_d$ (as in Example \ref{exm:twist}) has good reduction (see e.g.\ Freitas--Kraus~\cite[Lemmas~3--4]{fk17}) and therefore its inertial type $\tau_d$ is trivial.
+\begin{proof} The hypothesis that $e=e_E=2$ means that there exists a ramified quadratic extension $\Q_p(\sqrt{d}) \supseteq \Q_p$ such that the quadratic twist $E_d$ (as in Example \ref{exm:twist}) has good reduction (see e.g.\ Freitas--Kraus~\cite[Lemmas~3--4]{fk17}) and therefore the inertial type $\tau_{E_d}$ is trivial.
 Thus

 is principal series.
-We have $d=\ell$ if $\ell \geq 3$; if $\ell=2$, we have $d=-4,\pm 8$.
-The claim on the conductor follows from $\ord_\ell(N_E) = \condexp(\tau) = 2\cond (\chichar{d})$ by \eqref{E:condPS}. \end{proof}
+We have $d=p$ if $p \geq 3$; if $p=2$, we have $d=-4,\pm 8$.
+The claim on the conductor follows from $\ord_p(N_E) = \condexp(\tau) = 2\cond (\chichar{d})$ by \eqref{E:condPS}. \end{proof}

-At the other extreme, we conclude this short section with a preliminary step to determine all the exceptional supercuspidal types arising from elliptic curves over $\Q_2$; these will be given explicitly in Section~\ref{S:exceptionalThm}.
+At the other extreme, we conclude this short section with a preliminary step in classifying exceptional supercuspidal types arising from elliptic curves over $\Q_2$; these will be given explicitly in section~\ref{S:exceptionalThm}.

 \begin{lemma} Suppose $F=\Q_2$ and $E$ has potentially good reduction.
-Then $\tau$ is exceptional supercuspidal if and only if $e=24$. \end{lemma}
+Then $\tau_E$ is exceptional supercuspidal if and only if $e=24$. \end{lemma}

 \begin{proof} Suppose $\tau$ is exceptional.
 We look at the group structure of the image of the projective representation obtained by postcomposing with $\GL_2(\C) \to \PGL_2(\C)$.
 By Bushnell--Henniart \cite[section~42.3]{bh06}, we must have semistability defect $e \geq 12$, so in fact $e=24$ by Lemma~\ref{L:phi}.